northswiss/jekyll-boilerplate/_posts/2016-07-07-6-ways-to-score-airport-lounge-access-for-your-employees.md

 Every major airline alliance has some sort of membership programme — just expect to pay anywhere from €400 to €700 a year for the privilege.
 If your employees exclusively use a single airline or airlines in a specific alliance, this could be an exclusive perk for higher-level staff.

 If you’d rather your employees benefit from company loyalty, then attaining elite status is a less costly option.
 After all, loyalty is the cornerstone of every business.
 The airline industry is no different.
-Most airlines offer lounge benefits for those travellers who attain elite status, with perks that extend through the network.
+Most airlines offer lounge benefits for those travelers who attain elite status, with perks that extend through the network.
 To take advantage of these, it is wise to make sure your travel policy takes advantage of [the best loyalty programmes](http://travelperk.com/blog/the-best-loyalty-programmes-for-business-travelers/) available for your staff.
 With them, both your employees and your company can benefit.

 **For employees that frequently travel with different airlines**